duneanalytics/docs/docs/getting-started/video-series.md

 We have produced a video tutorial series on our [Youtube Channel](https://www.youtube.com/channel/UCPrm9d2hLd\_YxSExH7oRyAg).

 !!! note
-    These Videos all reference DuneV1, while the domain learnings are still applicable, query execution is different in V2.
+    These videos all reference our Dune V1 Engine.
+While the domain learnings are still applicable, query execution is different in Dune Engine V2.

 ## Dune Analytics 5 Minute Intro